Osiosi44/Osiosi44/README.md

 - 👋 Hi, I’m @Osiosi44
 - 👀 I’m interested in software programing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on coding that require the knowledge of c++, java, and c# programming languages
-- 📫 How to reach me ...
+- 📫 How to reach me osamasufian16@gmail.com

 <!---
 Osiosi44/Osiosi44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.